sayedurrahman/BigNumberCalculator/README.md

     Set Start action for projects 'BigNumberCalculator' and 'BigNumberCalculator.UI Click Apply

 3. To run test cases use test explorer.
-There are 90 test cases, which covers following logics for sum.
+There are 90 test cases, which cover following logics for sum.
 - Both numbers are positive
 - Both numbers are negative
 - one number is larger positive and other smaller negative